OS-Sketch/www.os-sketch.com/decks/os-slides/concurrency-introduction/slides.md

 ## Learning Objectives

-> To **remember** and **understand** some of the foundations of operating
+> To **remember** and **understand** some of the foundations of concurrency,
-> systems, grasping the abstractions and implementation strategies that enable
+> grasping the abstractions and implementation strategies that enable programs
-> programs to effectively run on a computer through an operating system.
+> to concurrently run on a computer aided by the operating system.

 </div>